Introducing powerful new layers of enterprise-grade security

 - Data residency (coming soon): Customers already have the option to choose where their data is stored at rest with data residency for Slack.
 Soon businesses will be able to choose where they want their encryption keys kept too.

 - Slack Connect (coming soon): The communications environment that lets you have conversations with external partners, clients and vendors will have an added EKM option in the coming months.
-Messages and files sent by your organisation in channels shared with external organisations will be encryptable using your own keys.
+Messages and files sent by your organization in channels shared with external organizations will be encryptable using your own keys.

 Get a bird’s-eye view of your data with the Splunk app for Slack

-With the new Splunk app for Slack, you’ll gain operational insights into your Slack data so that you can uncover trends, monitor suspicious behaviour and take action.
+With the new Splunk app for Slack, you’ll gain operational insights into your Slack data so that you can uncover trends, monitor suspicious behavior and take action.

 The out-of-the box integration leverages our Audit Logs API to bring Slack activity data directly into Splunk.
-Users can visualise the data in pre-built dashboards showcasing logins, file actions, apps installed, permissions, channel activity and admin actions.
-With this data at their fingertips, security and operations teams have the ability to flag suspicious activity and make swift data-based decisions.
+Users can visualize the data in pre-built dashboards showcasing logins, file actions, apps installed, permissions, channel activity and admin actions.
+With this data at their fingertips, security and operations teams have the ability to flag suspect activity and make swift data-based decisions.

 Keeping personal information private and business data safe with Microsoft Intune